sb01022006/Time-Series-Analysis-with-Cryptocurrency/README.md

 ## 📝 Overview

-[cite_start]The **TIME SERIES ANALYSIS WITH CRYPTOCURRENCY** project is designed to help traders, investors, analysts, and researchers gain insights into crypto market behavior. [cite: 5, 10] It leverages data analytics, statistical modeling, and machine learning to predict future price movements based on historical data.
+The **TIME SERIES ANALYSIS WITH CRYPTOCURRENCY** project is designed to help traders, investors, analysts, and researchers gain insights into crypto market behavior.
+It leverages data analytics, statistical modeling, and machine learning to predict future price movements based on historical data.

 **Key Objectives:**
 * Analyze cryptocurrency price trends using time series forecasting techniques.
-* [cite_start]Predict future price movements using historical data. [cite: 11]
+* Predict future price movements using historical data.
-* [cite_start]Provide a Graphical User Interface (GUI) for real-time trends and predictive insights. [cite: 12]
+* Provide a Graphical User Interface (GUI) for real-time trends and predictive insights.

 ---